 Historic drilling has intersected significant gold and silver values in this largely gravel-covered, low-sulphidation gold and silver vein system.
-A drill permit has been approved by the Bureau of Land Management for a reverse-circulation drilling program, subject to posting of a bond.

 Baxter

 Baxter consists of a core group of 51 claims located in the Walker Lane Gold trend of Nevada and is approximately 5 kilometres southwest of the Company's Highland Property and northwest of the Bruner Gold district.
 Geochemical and geological characteristics suggest the property is prospective for low-sulphidation gold and silver mineralization.